-The Law for the Encouragement of Industry (Taxes), 1969, generally referred to as the Industry Encouragement Law, provides several tax benefits for "Industry Companies."
-We currently qualify as an Industrial Company within the meaning of the Industry Encouragement Law.
+The Law for the Encouragement of Industry (Taxes), 1969, and the regulations promulgated thereunder, generally referred to as the Industry Encouragement Law, provides several tax benefits for "Industry Companies."
+We believe that we currently qualify as an Industrial Company within the meaning of the Industry Encouragement Law.
 The Industry Encouragement Law defines an "Industrial Company" as a company resident in Israel, of which 90% or more of its income in any tax year, other than income from defense loans, is derived from an "Industrial Enterprise" owned by it and located in Israel.
 An "Industrial Enterprise" is defined as an enterprise whose principal activity in a given tax year is industrial production.
 The following corporate tax benefits, among others, are available to Industrial Companies: